Enlargement news

 José García Molina has held the position of deputy general director of Logistics and Innovation from March 2019 until his retirement and has developed his professional career in different specialties including training in the National Police

-The approval of the Statutes of the Center, approved on August 1 by the Council of Ministers, will allow the signing of the corresponding adscription agreement with the University of Salamanca for the beginning of the Degree studies in Police Studies
+The approval of the Statutes of the Center, approved on August 1 by the Council of Ministers, will allow the signing of the corresponding secondment agreement with the University of Salamanca for the beginning of the Degree in Police Studies

 09/09/2022

-Although the centre will have its main headquarters in the National Police School, in the city of Ávila, it will have other offices to provide teaching leading to official university degrees, promote the acquisition of undergraduate and postgraduate degrees in the areas of interest of the National Police, and define and develop lines of investigation that are considered of interest to the National Police.
-In addition, the University Centre will collaborate, when so determined, with other entities and bodies of teaching and research, public or private.
+Although the centre will have its main headquarters in the National Police School, in the city of Ávila, it will be able to have other headquarters to provide teaching leading to the acquisition of official university degrees, promote the acquisition of undergraduate and postgraduate degrees in the areas of interest of the National Police, and define and develop lines of investigation that are considered of interest to the National Police.
+In addition, the University Center will collaborate, when so determined, with other entities and bodies of teaching and research, public or private.

-Among other degrees, the Master’s Degree in Security and Police Function will be taught with the aim of training future inspectors in matters of command and in digital skills, cybercrime and financial crime, as well as sufficient linguistic skills to promote international police activity.
+Among other qualifications, the University Master’s Degree in Police Security and Function will be taught with the aim of training future inspectors in command subjects and in digital skills, cybercrime and financial crime, as well as sufficient language skills for the promotion of international police activity.

 Latest news